 The Art Building has two gallery spaces, The AB Gallery and the MK Gallery.
 Throughout the program MFAs are offered several opportunities to exhibit as we encourage highly contemporary approaches to making and exhibiting.

-Portland State’s other exhibition spaces, Littman Gallery and the White Gallery in Smith Memorial Student Union, offer even more choice for visitors and artists to appreciate, with a compelling mix of work curated from students as well as a mix of local and outside artists.
+Portland State’s other exhibition spaces, Littman Gallery and the White Gallery in Smith Memorial Student Union, are student run venues.
+They offer even more opportunities for visitors to engage with art through a compelling mix of work curated from a mix of student, local and regional artists.

 Portland State’s downtown location also makes it close to the city’s premier galleries on both sides of the Willamette River.
 Pearl District galleries are accessibly easily by foot, bike, car, or the Portland Streetcar, and many more galleries are close-by throughout the city.

 Whether working digitally or more traditionally, Portland State’s laboratory facilities include the FPA Media Arts Center–a digital media classroom and lab with state of the art equipment, including large format scanners and printers.
 Our Materials Lab, in partnership with the Department of Architecture, has some of the latest equipment for producing anything from full-size construction to precise models.
-A foundry, welding studio, darkroom, and a printmaking studio with presses for etching and lithography are also available for use by students.
+A foundry, welding studio, darkroom, textiles space, and a printmaking studio with presses for etching and lithography are also available for use by students.